das-projects/Rhine/README.md

 ### Integration

-1. **Combining Embeddings**:

-   - Add the prompt embedding from the prompt encoder to the multiway transformer embedding.
-   - This combined embedding is then passed to the text decoder.

-2. **Training Strategy**:
+The integration of our multi-modal foundation model involves combining the embeddings generated by the prompt encoder with those from the multiway transformer.
+This combined embedding is then passed to the text decoder.
+Specifically, a lightweight transformer, such as BERT, is used by the prompt encoder to convert the prompt into an embedding.
+This embedding is then added to the multiway transformer embedding before being input to the text decoder, typically a fine-tuned LLM like Llama3.

-   - Jointly train the prompt encoder and text decoder on tasks involving both text generation and bounding box prediction.
-   - Ensure that the loss function accounts for both the text and the bounding box outputs.
+The training strategy for this model involves jointly training the prompt encoder and text decoder on tasks that require both text generation and bounding box prediction.
+This joint training approach ensures that the model can generate coherent text sequences alongside accurate bounding box coordinates.
+The loss function is carefully designed to account for both text and bounding box outputs, allowing the model to learn these tasks simultaneously and efficiently.

+The prompt encoder processes the prompt into an embedding using a lightweight transformer model.
+The multi-modal model combines this prompt embedding with document embeddings from the multiway transformer, which are then passed to the text decoder.
+The text decoder generates the final output, producing both text and bounding box pairs for various extraction tasks.
+This comprehensive setup enables the model to effectively handle prompts and generate appropriate responses, ensuring it performs well on diverse document analysis tasks.

 ### Implementation Example